If your car jerks when accelerating – you are absolutely not the only one.

 A car engine needs the right air-fuel ratio to run efficiently.
 If there is an imbalance in this ratio, the car engine skips one of its combustion cycle processes and ends up misfiring.

-Here are 10 common reasons why your car jerks when accelerating.
+Here is a much more detailed list of the 10 common reasons why your car jerks when accelerating.

 The air filter makes sure that the engine always gets fresh air without getting any dust or other dirt through the engine, which can damage it seriously.